Kirylchyk/project-book-hotel-app/README.md

 ![img.png](img/img.png)

 ## Detailed Page
-When clicking on any accommodation card, a page with details will open.
+Clicking on any accommodation card opens a detailed page for that listing, which includes the following information:
-Card Detailed Page includes:

 - Name
 - Picture(s)